IAL 5: Physics, Gravity, Orbits, Thermodynamics, Tides

 So artificial clocks were invented: sundials (which can't be read when it's cloudy either or a night) and water clocks in prehistory and mechanical clocks sometime in 13th century.

-See an early mechanical clocks or facsimile in the figure below.
+See an early mechanical clock or facsimile in the figure below.

 Early water clocks and mechanical clocks didn't keep time all that well as judged by intercomparisons between different examples and by comparisons to the astronomical cycle clocks.